-- 33.2 The resident or employer must confirm the information is correct when it is collected.
-You must have evidence of this, which can include electronic formats. - 33.3 We accept electronic evidence, including digital signatures, but you must have wider systems and processes in place to assure you that residents exist and are eligible for funding. - 33.4 You must keep effective and reliable evidence.
+- 32.2 The resident or employer must confirm the information is correct when it is collected.
+You must have evidence of this, which can include electronic formats. - 32.3 We accept electronic evidence, including digital signatures, but you must have wider systems and processes in place to assure you that residents exist and are eligible for funding. - 32.4 You must keep effective and reliable evidence.
 You are responsible for making the evidence you hold easily available to us when we need it.

-Starting, participating and achieving
+Starting, participating, and achieving

-- 33.5 You can only claim funding for learning when directly related learning starts.
-This would not include enrolment, induction, prior assessment, diagnostic testing or similar learning. - 33.6 You must have evidence that the learning took place and that the resident was not just certificated for prior knowledge. - 33.7 Where the learning is certificated, you must follow your awarding organisation's procedure for claiming the relevant certificate(s) and ensure they are given to the resident.
+- 32.5 You can only claim funding for learning when directly related learning starts.
+This would not include enrolment, induction, prior assessment, diagnostic testing, or similar learning.
+For your direct delivery, and any subcontracted delivery, you and where relevant, your subcontractor(s) must have direct centre approval and where appropriate, direct qualification approval from the respective awarding organisation for the regulated qualifications you are offering. - 32.6 You must have evidence that the learning took place, and that the resident was not just certificated for prior knowledge.
+Delivery of the qualification (including learner registration with the awarding organisation) for direct delivery and any subcontracted delivery must be in line with the qualification specification and guidance set out by the relevant awarding organisation. - 32.7 Where the learning is certificated, you must follow your awarding organisation's procedure for claiming the relevant certificate(s) and ensure they are given to the resident.
 You must evidence that this has happened in the resident file.